 The second thing is simply awareness.
-I see it all the time in my daily department heads huddle, little pieces of information that come up in our "what’s on your plate today" portion that have clued someone in on an activity that has stopped confusion or redundancy – which saves time, money and frustration.
+I see it all the time in my daily department heads huddle, little pieces of information that come up in our "what’s on your plate today" portion that have clued someone in on an activity that has stopped confusion or redundancy – which saves time, money, and frustration.

-Your first couple huddles may look like a newborn moose trying to walk for the first time – but don't let that stop you from getting started.
+Your first couple of huddles may look like a newborn moose trying to walk for the first time – but don't let that stop you from getting started.

-Set your huddle plan and just get started!
+Set your huddle plan, and just get started!
 You'll work out the kinks as you go.